-SMTC is a provider of end-to-end electronics manufacturing services ("EMS"), including product design and engineering services, printed circuit board assembly ("PCBA"), production, enclosure, cable assembly, precision metal fabrication, systems integration and comprehensive testing services, configuration to order ("CTO"), build to order ("BTO") and direct order fulfillment ("DOF").
-SMTC has manufacturing and other facilities in the United States, Canada, Mexico, and China, with approximately 1,171 employees as of December 31, 2017 of which 1,110 are full-time employees.
-SMTC's services extend over the entire electronic product life cycle from new product development and new product introduction ("NPI") through to growth, maturity and end of life phases.
-SMTC offers fully integrated contract manufacturing services to global original equipment manufacturers ("OEMs"), and technology companies primarily within the industrial, networking and communications, power and energy and medical market sectors.
+We are a provider of end-to-end electronics manufacturing services ("EMS"), including product design and engineering services, printed circuit board assembly ("PCBA"), production, enclosure, cable assembly, precision metal fabrication, systems integration and comprehensive testing services, configuration to order ("CTO"), build to order ("BTO") and direct order fulfillment ("DOF").
+We have more than 50 manufacturing and assembly lines at strategically located facilities in the United States, Mexico, and China that provide local support and manufacturing capabilities to our global customers.
+Our services extend over the entire electronic product life cycle from new product development and new product introduction ("NPI") through to growth, maturity and end of life phases.
+Our focus on delivering best-in-class services has been recognized and we have received Frost & Sullivan Awards for Product Quality, Growth Leadership & Customer Value Leadership Awards.